martenframework/marten/docs/versioned_docs/version-0.1/deployment/introduction.md

 ## Overview

 Each deployment pipeline is unique and will vary from one project to another.
-That being said, a few things and requirements will be commonly encountered when it comes to deploying a Marten projects:
+That being said, a few things and requirements will be commonly encountered when it comes to deploying a Marten project:

 1. installing your project's dependencies
 2. compiling your project's server and [management CLI](../development/management-commands)